carpentries-incubator/reproducible-publications-quarto/_episodes/09-biblio-crossref.md

 > ## Time to Commit!
-> Make sure to commit your changes to GitHub.
+> Make sure to commit your changes with Git.
 Add your changed files and commit with the following message: "Added Bibliography"
 {: .checklist}